 h.
-Before reduction, the composite samples shall have been thoroughly mixed using procedures c-g.
+Before reduction, the composite sample shall have been thoroughly mixed using procedures c.-g.
 The contents of one of the two receiving pans shall then be set aside.
-If the seed in the second pan is of at least the minimum weight prescribed in seed in the second pan is greater than the appropriate minimum weight prescribed in Part II below for a submitted sample, it may be reduced using the following procedures (i.-k.).
+If the seed in the second pan is of at least the minimum weight prescribed in Part II below for a submitted sample of a particular kind of seed, it may be used as the submitted sample.
+If the weight of seed in the second pan is greater than the appropriate minimum weight prescribed in Part II below for a submitted sample, it may be reduced using the following procedures (i.-k.).